chrede88/home-ops/docs/setup.md

     wipe: true
 ```

-Disable CNI, I'll manually install Cilium at the right time.
-Cilium also needs to run the proxy, so I'll also disable `Kube-proxy`.
+As already mentioned, I'm disabling the install of the default CNI (Flannel) that ships with Talos.
+I therefore need to add a patch that tells Talos not to install that.
+I'll manually install Cilium at the right time, see [Kubernetes Bootstrap](#kubernetes-bootstrap).
+Cilium also needs to run the proxy, so I'll also disable `kube-proxy`.

 ```yaml
 # disable-cni-proxy.yaml